transfem-org/TransFish/README.md

 > **Note**
 > If you use IPv4: in Sonic's directory, edit the `config.cfg` file to change `inet` to `"0.0.0.0:1491"`.

-In Calckey's directory, fill out the `sonic` section of `.config/default.yml` with the correct information.
+In Firefish's directory, fill out the `sonic` section of `.config/default.yml` with the correct information.

 ### Meilisearch